 In fact, if you take meal planning to the next level and create a monthly meal plan, you can save some serious time.
 Once your monthly meal plan and weekly shopping lists are created, you can simply reuse the monthly meal plan over and over again, just making a few small changes each week depending on what you’ve got going on and what you’ve already got in your cupboards.

 No time to create a monthly meal plan?
 I’ve made one for you!
-CLICK HERE to download my 4 Week Easy Dinners Meal Plan today!
+CLICK HERE to download a copy of my FREE 4 Week Easy Dinners Meal Plan today!

 4. Meal planning means less stress

 Having to think on your feet every evening and come up with an interesting and delicious dinner is stressful.
 Having to dash out to the shops every other night because you are missing an essential ingredient is stressful.
 And having to do all of that with young kids in tow is even more stressful.

 Having a plan for your meals for the week leaves you feeling confident and organised.
 Knowing exactly what you are having for dinner every night means you don’t have to even think about dinner until it’s time to start making it…and when you do, you know exactly what you’re making and how long it will take and be confident that you have all the ingredients on your kitchen – so you can just enjoy cooking with no worries or stress!